 Services entrusted to Sam B. Harvey Funeral Home.

-in memory of Wayne Collins Pierce, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Wayne Collins Pierce, please visit our floral store.